In collaboration with

 about the program

-Écho Musique is aimed at emerging and mid-career professionals who want to benefit from strategic coaching to advance a project related to the music industry.
+Écho Musique is aimed at emerging and mid-career professionals who want to benefit from strategic support to advance a project related to the music industry.

 Through 21 in-person sessions, as well as 10 online capsules, you'll be guided by industry experts, with structured coaching, mentoring and opportunities to connect with industry professionals.